 V. 5.2 The Curriculum Committee shall be composed of two full-time faculty members from the School and each department in the College elected by the College.
 All terms shall be for three years on a staggered basis with no limitation on succession or number of terms.
 The Associate Dean shall serve as an ex-officio member.
 The dean may appoint additional members for unspecified terms as needed.

-V. 5.3 Meetings of the Curriculum Committee shall be called, as needed, by the Chair who is elected from the membership of the Committee at the first meeting in the fall semester.
+V. 5.4 Meetings of the Curriculum Committee shall be called, as needed, by the Chair.

 Section 6.
 Diversity Committee

 V. 6.1 The purpose of the Diversity Committee is to provide guidance to the College in the design, implementation, and evaluation of curricula and field experiences to ensure that the College’s students acquire the knowledge, skills and dispositions necessary to help all students learn.
 Further, the committee will assist with the recruitment and retention of diverse faculty, staff, and students.
 The committee will be responsible for updating the College’s Diversity Plan.
 Finally, the committee will assist in fostering a climate within the college that demonstrates a commitment to and respect for diversity.

 V. 6.2 The Diversity Committee will be composed of at least one member from the School and each department in the College elected by the department and interested parties from other units within the College, from the University (including minority affairs and admissions), and the community.